saem/cacey/README.md

 * Install npm (https://github.com/isaacs/npm)
 * NODE_ENV=(development|production) node cacey.js (note I use supervisor (https://github.com/fgnass/node-dev) during development)

+## API

+/content -> this is where you POST new content /hashing -> get a list of supported hashing schemes /hashing/<scheme> -> return whether this scheme is supported or not /hashing/<scheme>/content -> list of BASE64 encoded keys for the particular scheme /hashing/<scheme>/content/<key> -> content item

 ## TODO

-* Secure posting
+* Finish implementing the basic API
 * Add validation based on hashing of the content to ensure that it infact syncs up.
-* Use an awesome data structure
+* Use an awesome data structure (going to use the file system)

 ## License